-The CCA analysis based on the foraminiferal data (0-5 cm, $> 150 \mu$ m, total absolute densities of 15 species, with a relative abundance > 5%) and 15 measured environmental variables, is presented in Fig. 5.
+The CCA analysis based on the foraminiferal data (0-5 cm, > 150 μm, total absolute densities of 15 species, with a relative abundance > 5%) and 15 measured environmental variables, is presented in Fig. 5.
 Axes 1 and 2 explain nearly 90% of the total variance.
-This multivariate analysis clearly divides the stations into three groups based on the differences determined by

-345 the foraminiferal assemblages and the environmental variables.
+This multivariate analysis clearly divides the stations into three groups based on the differences determined by the foraminiferal assemblages and the environmental variables.
 Axis 1 strongly separates station MC7 from the rest of the stations.
 This difference is mainly determined by bottom water parameters (T, S, pH), OPD, percentage of silt and water depth.
-The negative correlation between the outer fjord station MC7 and the CPE content and algal fraction distinguishes it from all other stations.
-Axis 2 clearly divides the other six stations into two groups: the inner fjord group (composed by

-- stations MC1, MC2 and MC3), and the deep basins and sill group (stations MC4 and MC5, and station MC6).
+The negative correlation between the outer fjord station MC7 and the CPE content and algal fraction contributes also to separate it from all other stations.
+Axis 2 clearly divides the other six stations into two groups: the inner fjord group (composed by stations MC1, MC2 and MC3), and the deep basin and sill group (stations MC4 and MC5, and station MC6).
 This separation is mainly based on the organic matter composition of the sediment.
-The inner fjord group of stations is positively correlated with the percentage of proteins, whereas the deep basins and sill group is mainly correlated with the percentage of carbohydrates and the biopolymeric carbon content.
+The inner fjord group of stations is positively correlated with the percentage of proteins, whereas the deep basin and sill group is mainly correlated with the percentage of carbohydrates and the biopolymeric carbon content.
 This group of stations MC4-MC6 is also positively correlated with the CPE content and the algal fraction of BPC.
 These three groups are characterised by different foraminiferal assemblages.
+Four calcareous species

-The calcareous species Cassidulina reniforme, Elphidium clavatum, Nonionellina labradorica, and Elphidium bartletti - 355 characterise the inner fjord, whereas three agglutinated species Labrospira crassimargo, Adercotryma glomeratum and Recurvoides turbinatus, and one calcareous species Nonionella digitata define the deep basins and sill group.
+Cassidulina reniforme, Elphidium excavatum subsp. clavatum, Nonionellina labradorica, and Elphidium bartletti characterise the inner fjord, whereas three agglutinated species Labrospira crassimargo, Adercotryma glomeratum and Recurvoides turbinatus, and one calcareous species Nonionella digitata define the deep basin and sill group.
 Finally, the exclusive presence of the two species Melonis barleeanus and Globobulimina auriculata characterise the outer fjord station MC7.

-4.5 Comparison between the 63-150 μm and >150 μm size fractions (0-1 cm)
+365 4.5 Comparison between the 63-150 μm and >150 μm size fractions (0-1 cm)

-360 4.5.1 Abundances and diversity
+4.5.1 Abundances and diversity

 For aminiferal abundances considering the entire >63 μ m fraction (63-150 μ m + >150 μ m fractions) in the topmost centimetre of the sediment are maximal at MC2 and MC4 (4610 and 3936 ind.
-50 cm-2 respectively) while all other stations present lower values (<3000 ind.
-50 cm-2) (Fig. 6a).
-When considering only the largest fraction (>150 μ m) at the first centimetre, the station MC2 (1467 ind.
-50 cm-2) and MC4 (1132 ind.
-50 cm-2) still shows the highest abundances followed by
+50cm-2 respectively) while all other stations present values between 2496 (MC7) and 2864 ind.
+50cm-2 (MC5) (Fig. 6a).
+The small fraction (63-150 μ m) is dominant at all stations and